Community Benefit Reporting

 Our community benefit efforts include:

-•Cash and In-Kind Donations: Monetary support, free use of hospital space, free medical care, equipment donations to numerous not-for-profit community organizations.
+Cash and In-Kind Donations: Monetary support, free use of hospital space, free medical care and equipment donations to numerous not-for-profit community organizations.

-In 2011, ECHN’s Manchester Memorial and Rockville General Hospitals dedicated more than $16 million to improving health in the communities it serves and directly benefited nearly more than 220,000 individuals.
+In 2012, ECHN’s Manchester Memorial and Rockville General Hospitals dedicated nearly $18 million to improving health in the communities it serves and directly benefited nearly more than 222,000 individuals.

-- To increase access and quality of care to underserved populations within the community, ECHN sponsored a telephone service that referred more than 200 Medicaid and uninsured individuals to local healthcare professionals.
+To increase access and quality of care to underserved populations within the community, ECHN sponsored a telephone service that referred 150 Medicaid and uninsured individuals to local healthcare professionals.

-- Partnering with more than 15 local educational institutions, ECHN dedicated more than $1.6 million to providing a clinical setting for nearly 450 students including physicians, nurses, radiologic technicians, respiratory technicians and physical therapists.
+Partnering with more than 15 local educational institutions, ECHN dedicated more than $905,000 to providing a clinical setting for more than 450 students including physicians, nurses, radiologic technicians, respiratory technicians and physical therapists.

 Assessing Your Health Needs